-Sociology Undergraduates in the News
+Sociology Undergraduates in the News and Interships

 In 2011, Ethel Mickey received honorable mention from the Southern Sociological Society in the competition for best undergraduate paper (the Odum Award) for “The Effects of Mass Media on Interpersonal Trust: Newspaper, Television, and Internet,” and also earned the best student paper prize at the Tennessee Undergraduate Social Science Symposium held at Middle Tennessee State University.

 In 2006, Melanie Kowalski was awarded a 2006 Vanderbilt Undergraduate Summer Research Program (VUSRP) award.
 Melanie’s research project is entitled, “Surrogate Consumers and the Production of Meaning: Press Kits and the Radio and Record Industries.”
 The VUSRP extended from June to August, 2006.
 VUSRP students are expected to participate in Fellows meetings and present their research findings.
 The 2006 award carried with it a $4,000 stipend.

 In 2006, Ari Wisch’s paper on Nashville immigrants, co-authored with sociology professor Dan Cornfield, was accepted for presentation at the convention of the American Sociological Association.
 The paper is entitled “Settling In: Residential Strategies and Segregation Among African, Asian, Hispanic and Middle Eastern Immigrants in Nashville, Tennessee.”